How to use a blog to get a good source of regular clients. Why it is a great marketing tool for a stable freelancing career

 SEO as a source of clients is important because very few freelancers take that route.

-6. Builds an Online Brand
+6. Builds a Personal Online Brand

 Most freelancers will prefer a 5-page website instead of a blog and I will tell you the reason why?
 Most of the freelancers want to start earning overnight.